Tutorial - Looping

 - Zero crossing point

-The loop may be tested using Loop Play (SHIFT + SPACE).
+The loop may be tested using Loop Play (shortcut Shift + Space).

 Using loops in Audacity